dohernandez/debezium-configurator/README.md

 ## How it works
 Setting up a Kafka connector involves sending an HTTP request to the connector's REST API which is often done as a manual step.
 The API takes the config and stores it in a log-compacted Kafka topic.
 Connectors are therefore inherently stateful and their deployment is a pain to automate.

 This image tries to alleviate this by making the connector configurable through environment variables.
 When the image starts it builds a deployable file from the specified environment variables and POST it to the API.
 This is an idempotent operation=the first request will set up a new connector, and all subsequent requests will fail.
 As a result, starting the container several times with the same configuration will fail with `409 Conflict`.
-The will always tried 10 times before fails.
+The image will always try 10 times before fails.